klusta-team/klustaviewa/README.md

 KlustaViewa
 ===========

-*KlustaViewa* is the code name for the next-generation spike-sorting software adapted to high-channel count silicon probes.
-Written in Python, it aims at being flexible and extendable by the user.
+*KlustaViewa* (previously *Spiky*) is a software for semi-automatic spike sorting with high-channel count silicon probes.

-The first step is to create a new semi-automatic graphical interface (code name: *KlustaViewa*) for the manual stage that comes after the automatic clustering algorithms.
+It is meant to be used after the automatic clustering stage.
-This interface automatically guides the user through similar clusters, showing the most relevant feature projections, and asks him or her to make merge or split decisions.
-The goal is to make the manual stage more reliable, less error-prone and quicker than what it currently is.
+This interface automatically guides the user through the clustered data and lets him or her refine the data.
+The goal is to make the manual stage more reliable, quicker, and less error-prone.

 This software was developed by Cyrille Rossant in the [Cortical Processing Laboratory](http://www.ucl.ac.uk/cortexlab) at UCL.